ray-project/ray/doc/source/rllib-dev.rst

 The Model Catalog
 ~~~~~~~~~~~~~~~~~

-The Model Catalog is a mechanism for picking good default values for
-various gym environments.
+The Model Catalog is the mechanism for algorithms to get preprocessors, models, and action distributions for various gym environments.
+It enables sharing of these components across different algorithms.
 Here is an example usage:
 ::

     dist_class, dist_dim = ModelCatalog.get_action_dist(env.action_space)